 The CHC, VP Administration, and VP Conferences should work together to determine if the Awards Ceremony will be a luncheon or other type of event that year.
-The food and beverage for the event are discussed by the CHC and Conference Management Contractors along with other food events.
+If a luncheon, the meal cost for the event is discussed by the CHC and Conference Management Contractors along with other food events.

-CPF Fundraiser and Auction: Time must be made in the conference schedule for the CPF fundraiser and auction.
-The VP Conferences or designee shall contact the CPF Board Conference Liaison as soon as possible to coordinate these activities.
-The nature of the fundraiser is determined by the CPF, which is responsible for all arrangement, except for time in the program and designation of a prominent location at the conference which is provided by the Vice-President of Conferences with approval of the CPF Board Conference Liaison.
+CPF Fundraiser and Auction: The conference schedule must reserve a suitable time for the CPF fundraiser, which includes live and silent auctions.
+The VP Conferences and Conference Management Contractor shall coordinate with the CPF President or Board Conference Liaison to organize this event.
+The nature of the fundraiser is determined by CPF, which is responsible for all arrangements.
+The designated time and location at the conference is recommended by the VVP Conferences with approval of the CPF President or Board Conference Liaison.

-In identifying office and other secure contractor spaces to be used during the conference, be sure to identify a room – with lights and a lock – for the CPF auction and raffle items to be stored.
-Near the room where the auction will be is best.
+A prominent location(s) for the live and silent auctions should be selected.
+Wi-Fi access shall be provided for processing credit card payments.
+An office or secured room convenient to the auction location shall also be identified for storing auction and raffle items.
+Food and beverages are typically planned for the live auction, which should be discussed with Conference Management Contractor; these costs are included with conference expenses.

-Talk to the CPF chair about ways the volunteers can assist with promoting & selling CPF raffle tickets.
-Any promotion of CPF by the CHC will be appreciated.
+The CPF Liaison will typically request that the CHC provide volunteers to assist with the auctions and sell CPF raffle tickets.
+The CHC should assist in promoting the fundraiser in its conference publicity..

-Student Conference and Student Awards Ceremony: The CHC’s Student Subcommittee chair should work with the CPF Board Representative and the APA California Student Representative to develop and schedule a Student Conference and sessions and Student Awards Lunch to be held the day before the conference sessions typically start.
-With the 2014 shift of the conference to begin in earnest on Sunday, this sets the Student Day on Saturday.
+Student Conference and Student Awards Ceremony: The CHC Student Subcommittee Chair should work with the CPF Board Representative and the APA California Student Representative to develop and schedule the Student Day and Student Awards Lunch that are held on the first day of the conference.
 The luncheon is the responsibility of CPF working with the Conference Management Contractor, but developing a series of sessions oriented toward students is the responsibility of the CHC.
 The interest in an enhanced student program has grown in recent years.
-With students arriving on Saturday morning, the day can accommodate a student session in the morning, then the luncheon, then concurrent sessions in the afternoon in 1 or 2 session blocks.
-One of those sessions is traditionally a session produced by CPF.
-There are some presenters who like to focus on presenting to students or new planners.
-Involve local universities if they are within your Section and active with APA.
-The student attendees – about 100-200 of them depending on host Section location, some attending the full conference also – appreciated the variety of sessions.
-(Note – Student Day is free to students, and if other conference attendees show up that day, they may also sit in on the student sessions – but NOT the Student Luncheon.)
-The Student Subcommittee needs to coordinate with the Programs Subcommittee to determine if regular sessions and/or the Diversity Summit are being planned on Saturday afternoon: if so, the timing and number of student sessions should be adjusted accordingly.
-Any regular sessions offered on that day may be attended by the students at no cost – however, the Opening Reception would not be included for students unless they paid to attend.
+Typically, student sessions occur in the morning (limited to students only), followed by the luncheon, and then the full conference begins in the afternoon with one or two session blocks, which should include some sessions appropriate for students as well as all planners.
+The CHC Programs and Student Subcommittee Chairs should coordinate on selection of these afternoon sessions.
+A student session is traditionally organized by CPF.
+Some presenters like to focus on sessions for students or new planners and these are appropriate for the Student Day.
+Involve local universities in the Student Day if they are within your Section.
+Depending on the host Section location, approximately typically 100-200 students attend the Student Day..
+Students may attend any regular sessions offered that day at no cost; however, the Opening Reception is not included, although a discounted student ticket is typically offered.